Brick Calculator

 Block Calculator

-This is a multipurpose tool which not only help you calculate number of brick but also required number of blocks for your project.
-From “select unit type” option chose “blocks” and be ready to estimates the exact number of concrete blocks needed for any wall based on its length and height.
+This is a multipurpose tool which not only helps you calculate the number of bricks but also the required number of blocks for your project.
+From the “select unit type” option choose “blocks” to estimate the exact number of concrete blocks needed for any wall based on its length and height.
 It uses the standard UK block size of 440 × 215 × 100 mm as default, including the mortar joint thickness for accurate results.
 For projects using different block sizes, a custom input option lets you enter your own dimensions, ensuring flexibility for all construction types.

 Why add Wastage?